Welcome to MatCH Research Unit

 MRU is based in Durban and our teams consists of highly skilled research, clinical, laboratory, community, data and administrative staff from a wide range of backgrounds including clinical, behavioral and social sciences

-Below are a icons of our current projects, click on one to learn more.
+Below are a icons of our past and current projects, click on one to learn more.